-After a successful research period at Wittenborg University of Applied Sciences, the institute has appointed Kriszta Rostás as its new education and quality support officer, thereby investing more resources in quality improvements.
+After a successful research period at WUAS, the institute has appointed Kriszta Rostás as its new education and quality support officer, thereby investing more resources in quality improvements.

 Kriszta, who is Hungarian, has a Master degree in Economics & Business from the University of Utrecht.
 She grew up in Romania and speaks four languages: English, Dutch, Romanian and Hungarian.
 Kriszta is the latest addition to Wittenborg’s already multicultural staff members with almost 20 different nationalities between them.